-It’s rare that a random bid for a project previously unknown to the managed services firm will be successful.
+It’s rare that a random bid for a project previously unknown to the managed solutions firm will be successful.
 Firms who have established a trusted partner relationship with the client will be in the most favorable position.
 This trust can take months to cement, if not more.
-A strong Account Manager or Business Development Manager plays the long game in managed services, spending time with the client to listen to their needs, understanding their initiatives, and gathering continuous updates on their organizational priorities and leadership motives.
+A strong Account Manager or Business Development Manager plays the long game in managed solutions, spending time with the client to listen to their needs, understanding their initiatives, and gathering continuous updates on their organizational priorities and leadership motives.
 Prior capabilities and use cases are essential here, even when there may not be a directly applicable past client or project.
 Knowing the customer’s needs can allow a service provider to cast similar past projects as directly relevant to the current opportunity, referencing common skill sets, delivery models, or scope.

 Alignment of services capabilities to the opportunity

 Don’t be tempted to oversell into an opportunity.
 Clients usually do a fine job of vetting and confirming their needs, including budget availability, timeline, and organizational impact.
 A gaudy bid can result in the client seeing a forest when all they want is to cut down a tree.
 Focus on the requirements as described, and leverage the wins achieved for future opportunities and services growth.
 As more services are delivered via subscription models, consider a similar, fixed monthly fee approach for new bids, avoiding a body shop or specific resource-based pricing model.